 - Accept mistakes Not every problem should lead to a new process to prevent them.
 Additional process make all actions more inefficient, a mistake only affects one.

 # Work Iteratively

 Work in small iterations.
 Look to make the quickest change possible to improve the outcome.
-Instead of spending a a lot of amount of time to redesign a Customer Profile page or revamp a business process, consider starting with one small improvement at a time.
+Instead of spending a lot time to completely redesign a Customer Profile page or revamp a business process, consider starting with one small improvement at a time.
 Instead of writing a large plan, consider starting with the first step.

 Small iterations make it quicker to get feedback from others.